 To help you search for literature in common or key topics of interest our subject experts have created predefined search strings.
 These have been created using complex search techniques such as field tags and multiple Boolean operators to return the most relevant results.
-To access the Smart searches click on the search box as shown below.
+To access the Smart searches, click on the smart searches tab above the search box as shown below.

 This will show you a list of smart searches and their associated topic that are available.
-To conduct a smart search click on the topic of your choice.
-The screenshot below shows you the results for the smart search "greenhouse gas emissions"
+To conduct the smart search, click on the topic of your choice.
+The screenshot below shows you the results for the smart search "Aggression in Cats".

-To narrow results further you can either use the refine panel to the right hand side of the page or add terms manually to the end of the predefined search string.
+To narrow results further you can either use the refine panel to the right-hand side of the page or add terms manually to the end of the predefined search string.